mouna199/fitness-assistant/README.md

 1. **Web Interface**:
    - Open your browser to `http://localhost:8000`
-   - Type your fitness question in French or English
+   - Type your fitness question in English
    - Get personalized exercise recommendations and advice

 2. **Example Questions**: